MITLibraries/alma-creditcardslips/README.md

 A CLI application to generate and email credit card slips for Alma invoices via the Alma API.

+## Description
+Credit card slips are generated for items purchased with a credit card (e.g. from vendors like Amazon), which means we prepay rather than receive an invoice after shipment, which is our workflow with most vendors.
+The credit card slip is in lieu of a vendor-generated invoice, and is used for processing by Acquisition staff.

+ The application runs daily and retrieves PO lines with:
+* `status=ACTIVE`
+* `acquisition_method=PURCHASE_NOLETTER` (`Credit card` in the Alma UI)
+* A note that begins with `CC-`

+The application is scheduled to run each day as an Elastic Container Service (ECS) task.
+By default, it retrieves PO lines from 2 days before the date the application is run.
+Originally, it was set for 1 day before the application is run but a bug was discovered in August 2023 that required a change to 2 days before in order to get the expected output.

+The application fills in a template with the PO line data and the resulting file is emailed as an attachment to the necessary stakeholders.
+Acquisitions staff print out the attachment, mark it up, and complete recording the payment in Alma.

 ## Development

 - To install with dev dependencies: `make install`